veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Then, the store manager can add and remove users from their own store.
 When adding a new user to the store, the storeId is saved in the extension properties.
 The app also saves a flag indicating if the user is a health and safety responsible for the store.

 The application stores info on the license for the mall administration, marking this person as the store’s primary contact.
-To check this info, call the following endpoint with a PATCH method:
+To check this info, call the following endpoint using the PATCH method:
 * `tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`